Your search results

 Typically, the buyer is in charge of paying the closing costs, which are calculated as a percentage of the property’s value; registration fees, notary and attorney fees, documentary stamps, and transfer taxes will typically be 4% of the property’s declared value.
 Sometimes, buyer and seller can agree to split that cost.

-In Jaco Beach and around, the real estate commission is 6%+tx of the purchase price.
+In and around Jaco Beach area, the real estate commission is 6%+tax of the purchase price.
 The seller is legally responsible for paying the entire real estate commission unless the buyer agrees to split that cost.